SAINT-n-ux/saint/README.md

 - tools not installed on the demo machine
 - a target that's slow/unreliable to scan live

-Still uses the real LLM call, so the "AI reasoning" part of your pitch is 100% real — only the recon-tooling part is pre-recorded.
-Be upfront about this in your pitch; judges respect resilience engineering, not smoke and mirrors.

 ## Project structure
 ```